-The Association for Play Therapy defines Play Therapy as “the systematic use of a theoretical model to establish an interpersonal process wherein trained play therapists use the therapeutic powers of play to help clients prevent or resolve psychological difficulties and achieve optimal growth and development.”
-What that means for you as a parent, play therapy is a time where the child engages in play with a trained counselor who can help the child express their emotions through the play.
+The Association for Play Therapy defines it as “the systematic use of a theoretical model to establish an interpersonal process wherein trained play therapists to use the therapeutic powers of play to help clients prevent or resolve psychological difficulties and achieve optimal growth and development.”
+What that means for you as a parent, it is a time where the child engages in play with a trained counselor who can help the child express their emotions through the play.
 This is different from other forms of therapy because the child is helped to understand and solve their problems.

 Why Choose Play Therapy?

-A simple reason to choose play therapy is that play is a child’s language.
-Play therapy increases self-expression, self-knowledge, and self-actualization.
-It has also been shown that play therapy helps relieve stress, improve coping abilities, and regulate emotions.
-In play, children are able to express emotions they are not able to express verbally.
+A simple reason to choose it is that play is a child’s language.
+It increases self-expression, self-knowledge, and self-actualization.
+It has also been shown that it helps relieve stress, improve coping abilities, and regulate emotions.
+In the play, children are able to express emotions they are not able to express verbally.

 Is Play Therapy Right for My Child?